eddiechu/Terminal-SIEM/README.md

 `xargs -P 0 ...` run in multiple processes\
 `grep -i ...` search text, case in-sensitive

-> This way, you can run it by schedule, keep tracking last check position, no overlap happen
+> This way, you can run it by schedule, keep tracking last check position, no duplication happen

 > [!TIP]
 > To archive `tail` | `grep` in multiple processes, either